Skip to main content

 The Starting Point

-Our tool landing pages were converting at 5%.
+Our AI tool landing pages were converting at 5%.
 Users would land, look around, and leave.
 Classic.

 The pages had: